Canon 1200D vs Panasonic G9

 Feature comparison: Canon 1200D vs Panasonic G9

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the G9 has an electronic viewfinder (3680k dots), while the 1200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the G9 offers a wider field of view (100%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the G9 has a higher magnification (0.83x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1200D and Panasonic G9 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 1200D has one, while the G9 does not.
 While the built-in flash of the 1200D is not very powerful, it can at times be useful as a fill-in light.The G9 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1200D does not have a selfie-screen.